What Do Plants Use As Food

 • Artificial Photosynthesis: Developing artificial systems that mimic the natural photosynthetic process.
 These systems could potentially be used to produce clean energy and reduce carbon dioxide levels in the atmosphere.

-Furthermore, advances in our understanding of plant nutrition have led to the development of more effective fertilizers and nutrient management practices.
-Precision agriculture, which uses sensors and data analytics to optimize fertilizer application, is becoming increasingly popular.
+Beyond that, advances in our understanding of plant nutrition have led to the development of more effective fertilizers and nutrient management practices.
+But precision agriculture, which uses sensors and data analytics to optimize fertilizer application, is becoming increasingly popular.
 This approach can help farmers reduce nutrient runoff, improve crop yields, and minimize environmental impacts.

 Tips and Expert Advice